thegreatstorm/storm_industries/gameservers/minecraft/server/README.md

-git clone your game server stuff
+This is where you put your minecraft server directory